-- ▶ Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - ▶ Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - ▶ Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - · Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - ▶ Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.

-▶ Store in original containers.

-- Keep containers securely sealed. - ▶ No smoking, naked lights or ignition sources. - Other information ▶ Store in a cool, dry, well-ventilated area. - · Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
+Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
+Always wash hands with scop and water after handling.
+Work clothes should be laundered separately.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+Other information Store in original containers.
+Keep containers securely sealed.
+No smoking, naked lights or ignition sources.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
 Conditions for safe storage, including any incompatibilities

-Suitable container

-- ▶ Metal can or drum - ▶ Packaging as recommended by manufacturer. - ▶ Check all containers are clearly labelled and free from leaks.

-Storage incompatibility

-CARE: Water in contact with heated material may cause foaming or a steam explosion with possible severe burns from wide scattering of hot material.
-Resultant overflow of containers may result in fire.

-Avoid reaction with oxidising agents
+Suitable container Metal can or drum Packaging as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+Storage incompatibility CARE: Water in contact with heated material may cause foaming or a steam explosion with possible severe burns from wide scattering of hot material.
+Resultant overflow of containers may result in fire. ► Avoid reaction with oxidising agents